 An introduction to automotive suspension systems, four-wheel alignment, wheel balancing and Roadforce.
 The lecture covers topics from basic components, Dynamic suspension systems, performance dampers and alignment angles.
 The lab includes the diagnostics and repair of steering and suspension components, wheel alignments and wheel and tire service.
+Due to the safety and nature of this course, students must earn a minimum of a 'C' to continue.
 Prerequisite: AUTO121N.

-AUTO115N Advanced Automotive Electricity & Electronics
+AUTO115N Advanced Automotive Electricity & Electronics 3 Credits

 This course includes operating principles and troubleshooting of various systems, body computers, multiplexing, keyless entry, etc. Testing of sensors, circuits and on-board diagnostics related to these systems will be covered.
-Prerequisite: AUTO113N.
+Prerequisite: AUTO121N.

-AUTO121N Automotive Service & Maintenance
+AUTO121N Automotive Service & Maintenance 4 Credits

 The study and development of skills in automotive maintenance and preventive maintenance procedures such as engine lubrication, exhaust systems, cooling systems, tire rotation and balance, NH state motor vehicle inspection procedures, engine drive belt, thread repair and Oxy/acetylene torches.
 A student must earn a 'C' or better to achieve a passing grade in this course.
 This course contains a service learning opportunity.
+This is a Gateway course and is needed to move on in the program.